zaiisao/Documentation/en/Agora Platform/other_questions_how_to.md

 ## Login

-### Why am I automatically logged out of a device?
+### Why do I automatically log out of a device?

-You will be automatically logged out of your current device if you log in another device.
+You automatically log out of your current device if you log in another device.

 ## Channel

 ### In poor network conditions, does the SDK force users to leave a channel?

-No, users will not automatically leave a channel unless they do so themselves.
+No, users do not automatically leave a channel unless they do so themselves.
 For example, the application calls the `leaveChannel` method.

 ### Does each channel/room need an administrator in a call?

-No, an administrator can only be implemented in the business management layer.
+No, an administrator is only implemented in the business management layer.
 Your signaling server sends commands and calls the SDK interfaces for call management.

 ### Does the client need to maintain the channel?

 No, a channel is created and deleted automatically.
-When all users have left the channel, the channel will be deleted automatically.
+When all users leave the channel, the channel is deleted automatically.

 ### What are the App ID and Dynamic Key?
 How can I use them?

 See [Use Security Keys](../../en/voice/token.md) for details.

-### How do I check who is talking in the channel?
+### How do I check who is speaking in the channel?

-The following callbacks indicate who is talking and the speaker’s volume.
+The following callbacks indicate who is speaking and the speakers' volume.

 * For Android and Windows: `onAudioVolumeIndication`
 * For iOS and macOS: `reportAudioVolumeIndicationOfSpeakers`